ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ## **Analysis**

-The *Analysis* entity permutates research data files into processed data files through a computational workflow.
+The *Analysis* entity permutates a *Research Data File* into a *Process Data File* through a computational workflow.

 The *Analysis* entity is linked to *Experiment* via *Research Data File* and also linked to *Analysis method*